Making complex Security Access policies clearer, more scalable, and safer to manage.

 Influenced system architecture through design-first thinking

-Designed the core editor workflows enabling visual policy creation
+Designed the core editor workflows, enabling visual policy creation

 Established reusable patterns and templates for scalability